NicolasPrats/DvBrowser/readme.md

 # How to start?

 ## Warning
 Keep in mind that it is a very first version.
-They are a lot of known bugs and probably more waiting to be discovered.
+There are a lot of known bugs and probably more waiting to be discovered.
 There is little to no error management.
 If the application crashes, you will have to check the event viewer to know why.
-Moreover the UI is very minimalist and not very beautiful.
+Moreover the UI is very minimalistic and not very beautiful.
 That said, it still runs quite well on my laptop and it's already a real time saving application.
 I hope it will be the same for you.

 ## Prerequistes